wadewegner/wadewegner.github.com/_posts/2018-01-31-jwt-oauth-with-scratch-orgs.md

 - scratch org
 ---

-A different, if not more accurate or better, name for this blog post could be: "Authenticate to a Scratch Org You Didn't Create and When You Don't Know the Password."
+A different, if not more accurate or better, name for this blog post could be "Authenticate to a Scratch Org You Didn't Create and Whose Password You Don't Know."
 I even went out to Twitter to ask for help and, well, [Peter Churchill](https://twitter.com/britishboyindc) did not disappoint:

 <center><blockquote class="twitter-tweet" data-conversation="none" data-lang="en"><p lang="en" dir="ltr">&quot;I used JWT Bearer Flow with my Scratch Orgs and Dev Hub - you won&#39;t believe what happened next!&quot;</p>&mdash; Peter Churchill (@britishboyindc) <a href="https://twitter.com/britishboyindc/status/958702877475790848?ref_src=twsrc%5Etfw">January 31, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script></center>